Wednesday, 20 November 2024

 • Ornithine: A non-proteinogenic amino acid involved in the urea cycle, which converts ammonia into urea in the liver, mitochondria, and cytoplasm.

-While both reductive and oxidative functions of mitochondria are well understood individually, how these processes are coordinated under bioenergetic and nutrient stress remains unclear.
+While both reductive (biosynthetic) and oxidative (bioenergetic) functions of mitochondria are well understood individually, how these processes are coordinated under bioenergetic and nutrient stress remains unclear.
 The study addresses this gap by exploring how distinct mitochondrial subpopulations arise and function under varying conditions.

 Experimental Setup and Key Findings